 The Responsible Gaming Standards were for the first time adopted by the EL General Assembly in 2007.
-They are supplemented by the EL Certification Framework, which was adopted by the General Assembly in June 2009.
-All Members shall ensure that they comply with applicable laws and local jurisdiction at all times.
-In order to accommodate a rapidly changing gaming environment and new knowledge and research in the area of responsible gaming these Responsible Gaming Standards shall be reviewed regularly.
+They are supplemented by the EL Certification Framework, which latest update was adopted by the General Assembly in June 2021.
+In order to accommodate rapidly changing a environment and new knowledge and research in the area of responsible gaming these Responsible Gaming Standards shall be reviewed regularly.
+In this same year, the General Assembly approved to make compliance with these standards mandatory for all EL Members as the best way to protect society and vulnerable groups against the potential harm of uncontrolled gambling.

-The standards are the primary element of an EL policy framework for responsible gaming; the policy framework will include other documents that supplement the standards, for example specific codes of conduct (such as the Code on Sports Betting) and the EL Certification Framework, which relate to responsible gaming practices within the EL community.
+The standards are the primary element of an EL policy framework for responsible gaming; the policy framework includes other documents that supplement the standards, for example specific codes of conduct (such as the Code on Sports Betting) or guidelines (such as the EL Advertising & Marketing Guidelines) and the EL Certification Framework, which relate to responsible gaming practices within the EL community.

 The standards are designed to be complimentary to the WLA Responsible Gaming Principles and Framework, in that the EL standards specify outputs (i.e. it explains specific actions which EL Members shall take) that can be measured.
 It is expected that through the implementation of the EL Responsible Gaming Standards EL Members will meet Level 4 of the WLA framework.
 However, the EL Standards are intended, where necessary, to go beyond mere compliance with the WLA framework, as required in Europe.

-This document does not substitute any applicable laws and regulations within each Member's jurisdiction, but sets standards on responsible gaming which EL Member State Lotteries commit to follow accordingly.
+The Responsible Gaming Standards do not substitute any applicable laws and regulations within each Member's jurisdiction, but sets standards on responsible gaming which EL Member State Lotteries commit to follow accordingly, in some cases going purposely beyond the legal requirements for the protection of players and vulnerable groups.
+All Members shall ensure that they comply with applicable laws and local jurisdiction at all times.